 Noth, who played Jack Roberston in the Series 11 episode Arachnids in the UK, was in Cardiff in October of 2019 when Revolution of the Daleks was filming.
 Rumour has it that the TARDIS will visit Robertson’s office headquarters.

 BBC News stated in November of 2019 that Gray O’Brien “recently filmed scenes for the new series of Doctor Who.”
 O’Brien played Rickston Slade in the 2007 Doctor Who Christmas special Voyage of the Damned.
 It is unknown whether he will reprise the role or play a different character.
+Update: Gray O’Brien did not appear in the special.
+The most likely reason for this is that an entire scene set in a castle in Scotland was cut.

 As the title of the special implies, the mutant monsters from Skaro will indeed appear.
 Dalek voice actor Nicholas Briggs told the Radio Times that Revolution of the Daleks is “a very apposite title.
 It fits perfectly – but not in the way that you’d think.
 I can see why they’ve called it that.”